 8. Buy Cheap Flowers

-• If travel plans demand no bouquets, you can still have the experience: ask for $1 worth of filler flowers and press them in your travel journal.
+• If travel plans demand no bouquets, you can still have the experience (and a cheap souvenir) just ask for purchase $1 worth of filler flowers and press them in your travel journal.

 9. DON’T go to Starbucks (locals know it’s not the original!)

-• Snap a picture if you must, then beat the crowd by climbing the stairs to local favorite Storyville Coffee, overlooking the market.
+• Snap a picture if you must, then beat the crowd by climbing the stairs to local favorite Storyville Coffee, with a fireplace, ample seating, and amazing views overlooking the market.

 10. Catch a mini-show by hanging out at the Pastry Pet booth.

-• Each plush cat-donut (yes, cat-donut) that is sold gets a dramatic send-off that’s worth waiting around for.
+• Each plush cat-donut (yes, cat-donut) sold gets a dramatic send-off that’s worth waiting around for.

 11. Try to see how many food counters you can hit with a budget of $10.